sajjadGG/book-python/basics/oop/exam.rst

         #.
 Make 25 points damage to the dragon
         #.
 Make 75 points damage to the dragon

-:Non-functional requirements:
+    #.
+Non-functional requirements:

-    * Task is a narrative story telling to demonstrate OOP and good engineering practices
+        #.
+Task is a narrative story telling to demonstrate OOP and good engineering practices
-    * Last position should be x=20, y=40
+        #.
+Last position should be x=20, y=40
-    * You can introduce new fields, methods, functions, variables, constants, classes, objects, whatever you want
+        #.
+You can introduce new fields, methods, functions, variables, constants, classes, objects, whatever you want
-    * Task is business requirements specification, not a technical documentation, i.e. "what Dragon has to do, not how to do it"
+        #.
+Task is business requirements specification, not a technical documentation, i.e. "what Dragon has to do, not how to do it"
-    * You don't have to keep order of business specification while writing code
+        #.
+You don't have to keep order of business specification while writing code
-    * This is ``alpha`` version, so no new functionality like negative position checking
+        #.
+This is ``alpha`` version, so no new functionality like negative position checking
-    * Do not read any future iterations of this exercise.
+        #.
+Do not read any future iterations of this exercise.
 This is a simulation of development process.
 If you read future tasks, you will spoil fun and learning.

 :Polish:
     #.
 Smok ma: